-Proudly supported by the SC Arts Commission, the SC SeaGrant Consortium, and Puffin West Foundation Ltd., the Something Very Fishy Musical Theatre Science Outreach STEAM Program brings the ocean to elementary students in upstate South Carolina, and virtually anywhere.
+Proudly supported by the SC Arts Commission, the SC SeaGrant Consortium, and Puffin West Foundation Ltd., the Something Very Fishy Musical Theatre Science Outreach STEAM Program is bringing the ocean to elementary and primary students across the globe.

-This collaborative effort between Educational Entertainment LLC, Clemson University Department of Biological Sciences, and Temple University Klein College of Media & Communication, pairs a musical theatre production with hands-on science exhibits in a 2-hour external field trip event.
-We also offer virtual field trips and small scale school visits during the pandemic.
+This collaborative effort between Educational Entertainment LLC, Clemson University Department of Biological Sciences, and Temple University Klein College of Media & Communication, combines a musical theatre production, underwater virtual reality experiences, and student workbooks in line with state science standards, as a comprehensive IN-SCHOOL FIELD TRIP.

 Program Creator & Producer at Educational Entertainment LLC